Harry Tuzo: Northern Ireland

 Tuzo was appointed as General Officer Commanding and Director of Operations, Northern Ireland, on 2 March 1971 together with promotion to lieutenant general.
 His appointment was made after the previous incumbent, Lieutenant General Vernon Erskine-Crum, suffered a heart attack.
 Tuzo was appointed Knight Commander of the Order of the Bath (KCB) on 4 June 1971, in the Queen's Birthday Honours.
 In 1972, after consultation with Whitehall, Tuzo ordered Operation Motorman, which sent 30,000 troops into Republican dominated 'no-go' areas of West Belfast and Derry to take back control.
 He relinquished his position in Northern Ireland on 1 February 1973 and was replaced by Lieutenant General Sir Frank King.
 Tuzo was promoted to Knight Grand Cross of the Order of the Bath (GCB) on 2 June 1973.

 After his service in Northern Ireland ended Tuzo was appointed Commander-in-Chief British Army of the Rhine until 1976, when he was made Deputy Supreme Allied Commander Europe.
 He was placed on the retired list on 5 February 1979.
 After his service in the army he accepted a position in 1979 as chairman of Marconi Space and Defence Systems which he held until 1983.

 Norfolk

 Tuzo was appointed a Deputy Lieutenant of Norfolk on 12 September 1983.
-He lived in Fakenham and was chairman of Pensthorpe Nature Reserve.
+He was chairman of Pensthorpe Nature Reserve.
 Tuzo's granddaughter is the journalist Rosie Garthwaite.